odoo/documentation/odoo_sh/getting_started/first_module.rst

 This chapter helps you to create your first Odoo module and deploy it in your Odoo.sh project.

-This tutorial requires :ref:`you created a project on Odoo.sh <odoosh-gettingstarted-create>`, and to know your Github repository URL.
+This tutorial requires :ref:`you created a project on Odoo.sh <odoosh-gettingstarted-create>`, and you know your Github repository's URL.

 Basic use of Git and Github is explained.